 The Emergency Function Planning Unit provides assistance to other Cal OES branches, federal, state and local agencies, departments, and other stakeholders with similar functional activities working together in a discipline-specific environment.
 These discipline specific areas of responsibility include, but are not limited to, State of California Emergency Plan, California Emergency Support Functions, education emergency preparedness, and the California Animal Response Emergency Systems (CARES).
 The Unit also develops and maintains the state’s regulatory processes, planning guidance materials, and implementation of emergency planning policy and guidance for which Cal OES has lead agency responsibility.
 For program specific information, see below.

 The Disaster Planning Unit maintains the State Executive Branch Continuity Plan, offers annual Statewide Continuity Planner Workshops, and provides guidance materials for continuity planning.
-In support of the State Emergency Plan, staff provides assistance to State Agencies and Departments in the development of their Administrative Orders and assists jurisdictions with their Disaster Council Accreditation.
 Unit staff work in partnership with stakeholders to develop and maintain preparedness, response, and catastrophic emergency plans in accordance with the state’s planning policies and regulatory processes.
 The Disaster Planning Unit also develops and maintains planning guidance materials and administers the review of state plans.

 The Radiological Preparedness Unit (RPU) consists of the staff, expertise, authority, and program funding necessary to support local governments in their effort to plan for, prepare for, and respond to radiological incidents that threaten lives, property, and the environment.
 The RPU provides an effective and efficient emergency management system for radiological incidents by coordinating with private entities, federal, tribal, State, and local government organizations.
 The goal of the RPU is to protect the public, property, and the environment from the possible harmful effects of radiation from transportation accidents, incidents at nuclear power plants, and other fixed facilities.